mariasoria/mariasoria.github.io/en/_posts/2022-07-27-how-to-configure-a-linter-formatter-in-pycharm.md

 2. Create in the root of your project a **setup.cfg** file which will contain the configuration that the linter will follow.
 Example of the syntax of this file:

-       ```
        [pycodestyle]
        max-line-length = 120

        [pydocstyle]
        ignore = D100, D101, D102, D107
-       ```

      - Line 1 indicates the linter (for the code) that will be used to analyse the code.
      - Line 2 (in this example) overrides the default config for the max line length and sets it to 120 chars.
      - Line 4 indicates the linter for the documentation that will be used to analyse the documentation.
      - Line 5 tells the linter to ignore some specific [rules](https://pycodestyle.pycqa.org/en/latest/intro.html#error-codes) set by default (that how we can customise our analysis to ignore some rules that we disagree with or we want to ignore for the time being).

     If you have doubts of how to use these tools you can always go to the shell/bash/terminal in your computer and use the *help documentation* in order to see the options you have got to add to this setup file.
 Typing for example:

-          ```jsx
         pydocstyle --h
-          ```

 3. We need to define the linter (**pycodestyle**) as an *External Tool*. (**Preferences → Tools → External Tools**).
 Click on the + symbol. (*A new window will be opened.
 The config below needs to be applied)*